Table of contents

 Something like this could work for you and your meetings if you want really high-quality audio or if you do a lot of screen-sharing recordings.

 Audio quality is important to some people, and taking an extra step can set you apart from everyone else.
+Just remember to minimize the risk of echoes in your home office.

 A useful companion for your microphone will be a microphone holder.
 I have this affordable option from Neewer.